rbergenl/_Alpha/docs/DEVELOPER.md

 - In the project folder run `nvm install node && nvm alias default node && echo $(node -v) > .nvmrc`.
 - When working on a repository in this project, always first run `nvm use`.
+- Optionally: update the `.nvmrc` file of other projects also to the latest version and remove all `node_modules` folders.
+Global packages should be installed again.

 ## Setup access to new Git Repository